Duties of Members of Quality and Standards Committee

 Decisions on Actions Notwithstanding Regulations

-In all of the above activities, members can expect to receive full support and guidance from appropriate members of Student Service Development (Academic Processes)and the Admissions Office of the Registrar’s Department.
+In all of the above activities, members can expect to receive full support and guidance from appropriate members of Student Service Development (Academic Processes)and the Admissions team.
 This will include providing information on precedents in handling appeals cases and on arranging discussion of issues arising from the approval of programme specifications.

 Conflict of duties